Robert Blake, actor acquitted in wife’s killing, dies at 89

 Blake, star of the 1970s TV show, “Baretta,” had once hoped for a comeback, but he never recovered from the long ordeal which began with the shooting death of his wife, Bonny Lee Bakley, outside a Studio City restaurant on May 4, 2001.
 The story of their strange marriage, the child it produced and its violent end was a Hollywood tragedy played out in court.

-Once hailed as among the finest actors of his generation, Blake became better known as the center of a real-life murder trial, a story more bizarre than any in which he acted.
+Once hailed as among the finest actors of his generation, Blake became better known as the center of a real-life murder trial.
 Many remembered him not as the rugged, dark-haired star of “Baretta,” but as a spectral, white-haired murder defendant.

 In a 2002 interview with The Associated Press while he was jailed awaiting trial, he bemoaned the change in his status with his fans nationwide: “It hurt because America is the only family I had.”